 You'll have immediate access to your savings at no fee.

 2. Capitec Bank Save

-Capitec Bank is popularly known for it's offering savings account to students, low-income and middle working class.
+Capitec Bank is popularly known for its offering savings account to students, low-income, and the middle working class.

 They offer four different types of savings account:

 Transaction and savings - A minimum of R25 earning a minimum of 4.75% interest per year.